 Type: Webinars

-Susan BAtes, who holds a Ph.D. in Climate Dynamics and has a rich background in oceanography and atmospheric research, now leads The Nature Conservancy's Coastal Resilience Program.
+Susan Bates, who holds a Ph.D. in Climate Dynamics and has a rich background in oceanography and atmospheric research, now leads The Nature Conservancy's Coastal Resilience Program.
 Her work focuses on enhancing biodiversity, mitigating coastal hazards, and fostering community engagement to advance coastal resilience.

 Full Abstract